 - Are you eligible to vote?
 You must be a citizen of Pennsylvania and at least 18 years of age on or before Election Day on November 8.

 - Have you registered to vote?
 The deadline to register is 15 days prior to an election.
-October 18 is the last day to register to vote in the November 2 General Election.
-Don't wait!
-Register for the first time or update your current registration here.
+The last day to register to vote in the General Election is October 24, 2022.